oehf/ipf/commons/map/README.md

 `SpringMappings` rather than of a holder, so it is applied while the bean is created — before any `CustomMappings` bean contributes a resource that names one of them.

-Unlike the deprecated `SpringBidiMappingService`, `SpringMappings` holds the model's constraints: a duplicate mapping name is an error unless the later declaration says `override`, and a value with two inverses is an error.
+`SpringMappings` holds the model's constraints — and so does the deprecated `SpringBidiMappingService`, which reads into one: a duplicate mapping name is an error unless the later declaration says `override`, and a value with two inverses is an error.
 Both can be relaxed with `allowOverride` and `allowReverseCollisions` for a source that cannot state the intent — which is what the legacy `.map` loader does for itself, so script files keep working under the strict defaults.